mamun-swe/api-gateway/README.md

 npm run build
 ```

-When the application starts, navigate to `http://localhost:3000` you will show the services URL you set register to gateway.
+When the application starts, navigate to `http://localhost:3000` you will show the services URL you set to the gateway.